 What is content collaboration?

 Content collaboration stands for the collective effort of individuals and teams working together on creating, editing, and managing various types of content.
-This type of collaboration requires many activities, including document collaboration, project and task management, content review and approval, and asset management.
+To successfully collaborate on content, you need to establish a series of activities, including document collaboration, project and task management, content review and approval, and asset management.

 - Real-time collaboration